- broadcasts in 200 watts, stereo

 Are you interested in hosting your own music or talk show on Orange County's only public radio station?
 Or would you like to become a news reporter/producer?
-Then come on down to KUCI's DJ Training Class for the Winter 2018 quarter, where you'll learn how to use KUCI's equipment, the ins-and-outs of FCC policy, and how you can create your own professional radio show.
+Then come on down to KUCI's DJ Training Class for the Summer 2018 quarter, where you'll learn how to use KUCI's equipment, the ins-and-outs of FCC policy, and how you can create your own professional radio show.

 UCI students, faculty and staff are welcome to train in any of the four courses during the year — January, April, July or October.